feast-dev/feast/CONTRIBUTING.md

 - See https://signup.snowflake.com/

 Then run `make test-python-integration`.
 Note that for Snowflake / GCP / AWS, this will create new temporary tables / datasets.

+#### (Experimental) Run full integration tests against containerized services
+Test across clouds requires existing accounts on GCP / AWS / Snowflake, and may incur costs when using these services.

+It's possible to run some integration tests against emulated local versions of these services, using ephemeral containers.
+These tests create new temporary tables / datasets locally only, and they are cleaned up. when the containers are torn down.

+The services with containerized replacements currently implemented are:
+- Datastore
+- Redis

+You can run `make test-python-integration-container` to run tests against the containerized versions of dependencies.

 ## Feast Java Serving
 See [Java contributing guide](java/CONTRIBUTING.md)